Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Discussion

 \section{Discussion}

-This paper describes a new one-equation parameterization for vertical fluxes by ocean microturbulence called ``CATKE''.
-CAKTE extends existing one-equation parameterizations \cite{blanke1993variability, madec2017nemo} with a dynamic model for convective adjustment capable of describing the wide range of convective mixing rates observed in the ocean surface boundary layer.
-We use \textit{a posteriori} calibration against large eddy simulations to make a preliminary estimate of CAKTE's 18 free parameters that incorporates discretization error and treats TKE as a latent variable.
+This paper describes a novel one-equation parameterization for vertical fluxes by ocean microscale turbulence called ``CATKE''.
+CATKE extends existing one-equation parameterizations \cite{blanke1993variability, madec2017nemo} with a dynamic model for convective adjustment capable of describing the wide range of convective mixing rates observed in the ocean surface boundary layer.
+CATKE's 23 free parameters are calibrated against large eddy simulations accounting for discretization errors.
+We use \textit{a posteriori} calibration, meaning that the CATKE parameters are calibrated to capture the full temporal evolution of the coarse-grained variables rather than, for example, matching the unresolved eddy fluxes.
+This approach improves both the accuracy and the stability of the calibrated parameterization.

 Our decision to develop a one-equation TKE-based parameterization rather than a $K$-profile parameterization \cite<KPP, see>{large1994oceanic, mcwilliams2009buoyancy, van2018kpp, reichl2018simplified, reichl2019parameterization} merits some discussion.
 KPPs have a major advantage over TKE-based parameterizations in coarse resolution ocean models (especially with different time-steps for momentum and tracer variables) because they admit time-steps as long as 2 hours \cite{reichl2018simplified}.
-In part, we are interested in one-equation parameterization here because our focus is higher resolution, mesoscale-permitting and -resolving simulations that require 1--10 minute time-steps to satisfy the advective numerical stability constraints of energetic solutions on relatively high-resolution grids.
-CATKE adds no additional time step constraints to such simulations, while offering some significant benefits: \textit{(i)} dynamic prediction of diffusivity vertical structure versus prescription via ``shape functions''; \textit{(ii)} turbulent intensity growth and relaxation time scales or ``memory'', and \textit{(iii)} better computational performance on hardware with fine-grained parallelism such as Graphics Processing Units (GPUs) used by Oceananigans \cite{OceananigansJOSS} and Veros \cite{hafner2021fast}, which are ill-suited for the nonlinear solvers for boundary layer depth common to KPP-type models \cite{zhang2020optimizing}.
+In part, we are interested in one-equation parameterization because our focus is higher resolution, mesoscale-permitting and mesoscale-resolving simulations that require 1--10 minute time-steps to satisfy the advective numerical stability constraints of energetic solutions on relatively high-resolution grids.
+CATKE adds no additional time step constraints to such simulations, while offering some significant benefits: \textit{(i)} dynamic prediction of diffusivity vertical structure versus prescription via ``shape functions''; \textit{(ii)} turbulent intensity growth and relaxation time scales or ``memory'', and \textit{(iii)} better computational performance on hardware with fine-grained parallelism such as Graphics Processing Units (GPUs) used for example by Oceananigans \cite{OceananigansJOSS, silvestri2024mesoscaleGPU} and Veros \cite{hafner2021fast}, which are ill-suited for the nonlinear solvers for boundary layer depth common to KPP-type models \cite{zhang2020optimizing}.